mygitbob/feb24_project_job-market/report/Comparison-SQL_vs_NoSQL.md

 #### Strengths:
 -  **Structured Data Modeling**: Relational databases are ideal for applications where data is well-structured and standardized.
 They use tables, relationships, and SQL for querying and manipulating data.

-		Your data is still a work in progress -> not well-structured and standardized
+		Our data is still a work in progress -> not well-structured and standardized

 -  **Powerful Querying Capabilities**: SQL provides a powerful query language allowing complex queries and aggregations.
 -  (**Transaction Consistency**: Relational databases offer ACID properties (Atomicity, Consistency, Isolation, Durability), ensuring transactions are reliably and consistently executed.)

 		Not important for your project, we don´t have a lot of reading and writing operations in parallel (transactional).
 #### Weaknesses:
 -  **Rigid Schema**: Relational databases require a fixed schema, meaning changes to the data structure are often cumbersome and may impact existing data if the schema changes.

 		Our data may change during the project development -> problems see above
 -  **Complexity with Hierarchical Data**: If your data is hierarchical or heavily nested, modeling and querying in relational databases can become complex.

 		For example we can´t save your data on job skills as a list in a field,